choojs/nanocomponent/README.md

 ### `Nanocomponent.prototype.beforerender(el)`
 A function called right after `createElement` returns with `el`, but before the fully rendered element is returned to the `render` caller.
 Run any first render hooks here.
 The `load` and `unload` hooks are added at this stage.
+Do not attempt to `rerender` in `beforerender` as the component may not be in the DOM yet.

 ### `Nanocomponent.prototype.load(el)`
 Called when the component is mounted on the DOM.
 Uses [on-load][onload] under